daudo/weewx-compose-stack/README.md

 - **Environment Configuration**: Full station configuration via environment variables (location, coordinates, altitude, etc.)
 - **Unified Initialization**: Streamlined setup process with modular scripts

 The primary intention of this project is to make the collected data available on a self-hosted website.
-I personally have no interest in uploading the data to ‘the cloud’, regardless of the provider, which is why this fork is primarily concerned with purely local operation.
-For my use case, ‘local operation’ means that I run WeeWX with portainer, see [README-PORTAINER.md](README-PORTAINER.md) for more details.
+I personally have no interest in uploading the data to "the cloud", regardless of the provider, which is why this project is primarily concerned with purely local operation.
+For my use case, "local operation" means that I run WeeWX with portainer, see [README-PORTAINER.md](README-PORTAINER.md) for more details.

 ## Quick Start